Start menu: Windows Vista/7

-Windows 8
+Windows 8.x

 On Windows 8 and Windows Server 2012, an update to the Start menu known as the "Start screen" was introduced.
 It covers the entire screen and no longer features the right column.
-It shows much larger tiles for programs and, whenever possible, displays dynamic content supplied by the program directly on the tile itself (known as a "live tile"), behaving similarly to a widget.
+It shows larger tiles for programs and, whenever possible, displays dynamic content supplied by the program directly on the tile itself (known as a "live tile"), behaving similarly to a widget.
 For instance, the live tile for an email client may display the number of unread emails.
 The Start screen allows users to uninstall their programs by right-clicking on them and selecting "Uninstall".
 Pinned apps can be placed in groups.
 The search box is initially hidden but can be viewed by clicking the search button on the charms bar and can also be brought up as it receives keyboard input.
 True to its name, the Start screen is the first screen that a user sees upon login.

 The idea of a full-screen Start can be traced back to Windows Neptune, when Microsoft originally considered a "Start page" that integrated with Windows desktop through Active Desktop.
 This menu has its roots in Windows Mobile and Windows Phone: In Windows Mobile Standard, which runs on smartphones, the Start menu produces a separate screen of icons.
 Windows Phone was the original host of the design principles of the third generation Start menu.

 The Start screen no longer supports several previously available features.
 A list of recently launched programs or shortcuts to special folders no longer appears on the Start screen.
 It no longer supports more than one level of nesting for groups in the All Programs view.
 Drag and drop support for adding new items to the menu as well as reorganizing the contents of the All Programs view is no longer available.
 In addition, for the first time in the history of Windows, the Start menu in a stock installation of Windows 8, Windows Server 2012, Windows 8.1 or Windows Server 2012 R2 does not provide any facility for shutting down, restarting or activating sleep mode or hibernation, forcing users to use the settings button in the charms bar to perform these actions.
 An April 2014 update for Windows 8.1 and Windows Server 2012 R2 restores the latter.

+In Windows RT, a Start menu resembling the Windows 10 start menu replaced the full-screen Start menu in Windows 8.x.